grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 1. In **Name**, write **Webhook**.
 1. In **Integration**, choose **Webhook**.
 1. In **URL**, paste the endpoint to your webhook endpoint.
-1. Click **Test**, and then click **Send test notification** to send a test alert to your webhook endpoint
+1. Click **Test**, and then click **Send test notification** to send a test alert to your webhook endpoint.
 1. Navigate back to [Webhook.site](https://webhook.site/).
 On the left side, there's now a `POST /` entry.
 Click it to see what information Grafana sent.

    {{< figure src="/media/docs/alerting/alerting-webhook-detail.png" max-width="1200px" caption="A POST entry in Webhook.site" >}}

 1. Return to Grafana and click **Save contact point**.

-We have created a dummy webhook endpoint and created a new Alerting Contact Point in Grafana.
+We have created a dummy Webhook endpoint and created a new Alerting contactpPoint in Grafana.
 Now, we can create an alert rule and link it to this new integration.

 ## Create an alert